ResponsibleTechWork/RespTechWork-website/resources/ethics/index.md

 ## Organizations to follow

-- [All Tech Is Human](https://alltechishuman.org/) is building the Responsible Tech pipeline, making it more diverse, multidisciplinary, and aligned with the public interest.
+- [All Tech Is Human](https://alltechishuman.org/) is a non-profit focused on building the responsible tech pipeline.
+- [Ethical Design Network](https://ethicaldesignnetwork.com/) is a community for people interested in ethical design.